milindkulgod/PharmEazy/README.md

 ## A Text Search Module using Python

-The dataset used for this has been taken from [data-set](https://www.kaggle.com/jessicali9530/kuc-hackathon-winter-2018/home)
+The dataset used for this has been taken from [Kaggle](https://www.kaggle.com/jessicali9530/kuc-hackathon-winter-2018/home).
+This dataset consists of patient reviews for numerous drugs that have been prescribed for the symptoms that they have experienced, and how effective they have been.

 **Data Preprocessing:**